-3.2.4 Cell Phones and Other Electronic Devices
+5.2.4 Cell Phones and Other Electronic Devices

 Cell phone usage should be kept to a minimum.
 It should never interfere with class.
-Use of cell phones while in class is prohibited.
-Use of personal hotspots in the lecture halls interferes with the LECOM wifi network and is prohibited.
+If applicable, use of cell phones while in class is prohibited.
+Use of personal hotspots in the lecture halls interferes with the LECOM Wi-Fi network and is prohibited.
 Students should refrain from using cell phones or texting while driving.